What is an Interface?

 const memoryDrive = new OTGMemoryDrive();

-You can try this out in this TypeScript Playground
+You can try this out in this programming to an interface TypeScript example

 Each component, the charger, the bluetooth mouse and the memory drive, implement the performOperations